IvanMzk/gtensor/docs/tensor_qref.md

 `tensor` class template is intended to construct `basic_tensor` object with storage implementation.
 In fact it just defines constructors suitable to initialize storage implementation and nothing more.

+Tensor object is instance of `basic_tensor` class template specialization, regardless of used implementation type.

 ## Template parameters

 ```cpp